 Can I take a gap year during university?

-Added to this is the fact that when you return your peer group will have moved on.
-Being surrounded by new people can make it harder to settle back in and you may lose your enthusiasm for the course altogether.
+Taking a gap year while at university isn't recommended, as the planning can distract you from your routine.
+Students often find it hard to return to their studies once it's over.
+This is further complicated by the fact that your peer group will have moved on.
+Being surrounded by new people can make settling back in much tougher and you may even lose enthusiasm for the course altogether.

-Unless you have a good reason for taking time out from your course to do a gap year employers may perceive this time away as a lack of commitment.
+Unless you have a good reason for taking time out from your course to do a gap year, employers may perceive this time away as a lack of commitment.
 You need to think how you will explain this, detailing how what you learned helped you successfully complete the course when you returned.